Growing up in a house where the basics feel like a moving target changes the way you look at the world.

 6. Your parents’ work schedules are all over the place.

-Some weeks they’re home every evening, others you barely see them.
-This inconsistency makes it hard to plan family activities or even know when you’ll have time together.
+Some weeks they’re home every evening, others you barely see them, and the inconsistency makes it hard to plan family activities or even know when you’ll have time together.
 The lack of regular quality time can strain your relationship with your parents and leave you feeling neglected or unimportant.

 7. Rules in your house change from day to day.

 What was allowed yesterday is suddenly forbidden today.
-This inconsistency in discipline makes it hard for you to understand boundaries and develop self-control.
-The constant shifting of expectations can lead to confusion and frustration, making it difficult to feel secure in your environment.
+Not having regular and consistent discipline makes it hard for you to understand boundaries and develop self-control.
+The constant changing of expectations can lead to confusion and frustration, making it difficult to feel secure in your environment.

 8. Your family’s financial situation is always on a knife-edge.

 One month there’s plenty of money for treats, the next you’re counting pennies for essentials.
-This financial instability can create a constant undercurrent of stress in the household.
+Perhaps unsurprisingly, financial instability can create a constant undercurrent of stress in the household.
 You may worry about basic needs being met or feel guilty about asking for things, even necessities.

 9. Your parents frequently bring new partners home.